EFI launches Centre for Technomoral Futures

-The Centre for Technomoral Futures launches today as a groundbreaking initiative to design more sustainable, just and ethical models of innovation.
+The Centre for Technomoral Futures launched August 27th as a groundbreaking initiative to design more sustainable, just and ethical models of innovation.

 As part of the University of Edinburgh’s Futures Institute, the Centre will be a home for multidisciplinary research, education and public engagement that unifies technical and moral expertise.